Lost4295/Lost4295/README.md

 I'm a student at the ESGI school in Paris.
 Looking forward to do projects that won't be of many uses, but still fun to make !

-- 🔭 I’m currently working on nothing !
-Need me to work on something ?
+- 🔭 I’m currently working on a calendar website...
 - 🔭 I’m currently making updates to [my Discord Bot](https://github.com/Lost4295/discord-bot)
 - 💭 Thinking about making an application...